-The configuration of the Overlook Walk lid against the hillside would provide an opportunity to create two new buildings, known as Building B and Building C. These buildings would be used for public purposes and to serve transportation functions, as well as for incidental private uses.
-One use currently being considered for Building C is an expansion of the Seattle Aquarium.
-Building B, located on the east side of Elliott Way and rising above the east edge of the Overlook Walk lid, would contain approximately 23,000 square feet of interior space.
-Building C, located beneath the wide amphitheater steps connecting the Overlook Walk lid to the Aquarium Plaza, would contain approximately 22,000 square feet of interior space.
-Both buildings would have elevators, providing a fully accessible route between the waterfront and the Pike Place Market.
+The configuration of the Overlook Walk against the hillside would provide an opportunity to create a new building, known as Building B. (The former Building A is now the MarketFront, which is a separate project.)
+Building B would be used for public uses and to serve transportation functions, as well as for incidental private uses.
+Located on the east side of Elliott Way, the building would rise above the east edge of the Overlook Walk lid, with windows facing onto the lid's main pedestrian ramp and landscaped areas.
+Building B would contain approximately 23,000 square feet of interior space, with elevator access provided to the Overlook Walk lid, Elliott Way, and the interior of the building.